Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Approximation Error

 Using a truncated Laplacian eigenbasis yields a low-dimensional representation that makes policy estimation feasible in large-scale environments.
 However, this dimensionality reduction introduces a source of error, the truncation error.

-We provide a bound on this quantity described by the following lemma: \begin{restatable}{lemma}{ApproximationError} Let $v_k$ be the approximation of $v$ produced by the $\Phi$-weighted linear least squares oracle (Assumption \ref{asm:wls}) using the (exact) $k$ eigenvectors of $L$ associated with the $k$ smallest eigenvalues.
+We provide a bound on this quantity described by the following lemma: \begin{restatable}{lemma}{ApproximationError} Let $v_k$ be the approximation of $v$ produced by the $\Phi$-weighted linear least-squares oracle (Assumption \ref{asm:wls}) using the (exact) $k$ eigenvectors of $L$ associated with the $k$ smallest eigenvalues.
 Then:

 where $0=\lambda_1 \leq \lambda_2 \leq \ldots \leq \lambda_{|\state|}$. \end{restatable} We note that, in contrast with \cref{thm:main}, here we bound the error with respect to $v_k$ which is the approximation using the true Laplacian eigenvectors.
-The bounding factor depends on the spectral gap $\lambda_2$, also known as Fiedler eigenvalue or algebraic connectivity and becomes smaller as we increase the dimensionality of the representation.
-The dependency on $\lambda_2$ shows how well-connected MDP provide representations which yield lower error and can be interpreted in light of the Cheeger inequality (Eq. \ref{cheeger}).
+The bounding factor depends on the spectral gap $\lambda_2$, also known as Fiedler eigenvalue or algebraic connectivity, and becomes smaller as we increase the dimensionality of the representation.
+The dependence on $\lambda_2$ shows how well-connected MDPs provide representations which yield lower error and can be interpreted in light of the Cheeger inequality (Eq. \ref{cheeger}).
 The numerator captures the magnitude of the centered reward vector under the stationary distribution.
 In particular, policies that concentrate probability mass on states where the reward exhibits large deviations from its mean lead to larger error.